Ruiz v. Estelle

 It began as a civil action, a handwritten petition filed against the Texas Department of Corrections (TDC) in 1972 by inmate David Resendez Ruíz alleging that the conditions of his incarceration, such as overcrowding, lack of access to health care, and abusive security practices, were a violation of his constitutional rights.
 In 1974, the petition was joined by seven other inmates and became a class action suit known as Ruiz v.
 Estelle, 550 F.2d 238.
-The trial ended in 1979 with the ruling that the conditions of imprisonment within the TDC prison system constituted cruel and unusual punishment in violation of the United States Constitution, with the original report issued in 1980, a 118-page decision by Judge William Justice (Ruiz v.
+The trial ended in 1979 with the ruling that the conditions of imprisonment within the TDC prison system constituted cruel and unusual punishment in violation of the United States Constitution, with the original judgment issued in 1980, a 118-page decision by Judge William Justice (Ruiz v.
 Estelle, 503 F.Supp.
 1295).

 The decision led to federal oversight of the system, with a prison construction boom and "sweeping reforms ... that fundamentally changed how Texas prisons operated."

 David Resendez Ruíz

 David Resendez Ruíz was a Mexican-American from East Austin, Texas.

 The son of migrant farmworkers and the youngest of 13 children, he got into trouble with the law from an early age; as a child he was arrested for fighting and shoplifting.
 After an arrest for a car theft, 12-year-old Ruíz received a sentence to serve time in Gatesville State School in Gatesville; he arrived for his first session in 1954.
 In Gatesville he socialized with "hard core" state school students from Austin and San Antonio.
 Ruíz had four sessions in Gatesville.
 After Ruíz left Gatesville for the final time, he turned 17, which made him an adult in the Texas penal system.

 After another car theft, he was sentenced to serve time in the Texas Department of Corrections (TDC).
 He initially was placed in Huntsville; two weeks later he was assigned to the Ramsey Farm in Brazoria County, Texas, where he worked in fields.
-In Ramsey, Ruíz attempted to kill an inmate that he believed was planning to have Ruíz killed; the stabbing injured but did not kill the prisoner.
+In Ramsey, Ruíz attempted to kill an inmate who he believed was planning to have Ruíz killed; the stabbing injured but did not kill the prisoner.
 The prison authorities beat Ruíz as a punishment.
 During his confinement in Ramsey, Ruíz had also committed lesser infractions.
 His first adult sentence lasted seven years.
 After he left prison, Ruíz married a woman named Rose Marie and the two had a daughter together.